+The Arboretum is open every day of the year from sunrise to sunset.
 There is no charge for admission.
 Restrooms are located on the east side of the pavilion.

 Parking is available near the entrances on three sides: Along Lem Morrison and the Poultry Science parking lot, along Garden Drive and in the Arboretum parking lot off Garden Drive.
 During the week you must have an Auburn University parking hangtag or a visitor permit from the AU Parking Service to use these spaces.
 Weekends and holidays parking passes are not required.
 See site map.

 Last Updated: 07/28/2016